Being Julia: Plot

-Set in London in 1938, the film focuses on highly successful and extremely popular theatre actress Julia Lambert, whose gradual disillusionment with her career as she approaches middle age has prompted her to ask her husband, stage director Michael Gosselyn, and his financial backer Dolly de Vries to close her current production to allow her time to travel abroad.
+In 1938 London, popular theater actress Julia Lambert is growing disillusioned with her career as she approaches middle age, prompting her to ask her husband, stage director Michael Gosselyn, and his financial backer Dolly de Vries to close her current production to allow her time to travel abroad.
 They persuade her to remain with the play throughout the summer.
+Always hovering in the background and offering counsel is the spirit of her mentor, Jimmie Langton, the theatrical manager who gave Julia her start and made her a star.
+Julia confesses to Evie, her personal maid and dresser, that she would love to let herself go and retire so she can stop eating salad and drink as much beer as she likes.

-Michael introduces her to Tom Fennel, an enterprising American, who confesses his deep appreciation of her work.
-Seeking the passion missing from her marriage, and anxious to fill the void left when her close friend Lord Charles suggested they part ways to avoid scandalous gossip, Julia embarks on a passionate affair with the young man and begins to support him so he may enjoy the glamorous lifestyle to which she has introduced him.
-Their relationship revives her, sparking a distinct change in her personality.
-Always hovering in the background and offering counsel is the spirit of her mentor, Jimmie Langton, the theatrical manager who gave Julia her start and made her a star, while flesh-and-blood Evie serves as her personal maid, dresser, and confidante.
+Michael introduces her to Tom Fennel, an enterprising American, who confesses his love of her work.
+Despite loving Micheal, Julia misses the passion they once had, and wants to fill the void left by her former lover, Lord Charles, who recently broke off their relationship.

+Julia embarks on a passionate affair with Tom and supports him so he may enjoy the glamorous lifestyle to which she has introduced him.
+Their relationship revives her, sparking a change in her personality.

-Michael suggests they invite Tom to spend time at their country estate, where he can become better acquainted with their son Roger.
-At a party there, Tom meets aspiring actress Avice Crichton, and, when Julia sees him flirting with the pretty young woman, she becomes jealous and anxious and angrily confronts him.
-He slowly reveals himself to be a callous, social-climbing, gold-digging gigolo, and Julia is shattered when their affair comes to an end.
+Michael suggests they invite Tom to spend time at their country estate, where he can become better acquainted with their son, Roger, who is only slightly younger.
+At a party there, Tom meets aspiring actress Avice Crichton.
+When Julia sees him flirting with Avice, she becomes jealous and angrily confronts him.
+He slowly reveals himself to be a gold-digging gigolo, but Julia is reluctant to end the affair.

-Avice, now romantically involved with Tom, asks him to bring Julia to see her perform in a play in the hope the actress will induce her husband to cast her in a supporting role in Julia's upcoming project.
+Avice, now romantically involved with Tom, asks him to bring Julia to see her perform in a play in the hope that this will lead to Micheal casting her in Julia's upcoming project.
 The play is dreadful, and Avice is not much better.
-Backstage, Julia compliments her even-worse co-star and barely acknowledges Avice, although she promises to tell Michael about her.
-Afterwards, she forces Tom to admit he loves Avice, then - although her heart is broken by his admission - she assures him she will insist the ingenue be cast in her next play.
+Backstage, Julia compliments her even-worse co-star and barely acknowledges Avice, but promises to tell Michael about her.
+Afterwards, she forces Tom to admit he loves Avice and is heartbroken when he does.
+Tom then tells Julia he is "fond" of her.
+She pretends to be gracious as their affair ends, and assures him she will insist the ingenue be cast in her next play.